Dealing with plumbing leaks is a common part of home ownership. They crop up unexpectedly, causing headaches for many homeowners.

 Common Causes Of Leaky Faucets

-The steady drip of leaky water wastes invaluable resources in the long run and leads to a very annoying background sound.
+The steady drip of leaky water wastes invaluable resources in the long run, leading to a very annoying background sound.
 However, some leaks might go undetected because they don’t make a dripping sound.
 Here is how to spot them:

 1. Leaks Toward The Base